Introduction: Colorado’s Commitment to Fighting Climate Change

 The CO2 Capture and Reuse Pilot Project: A Win-Win Solution

-One pilot program is a mutually-beneficial proposal in which a Denver brewery will capture and store the excess carbon dioxide produced during the beer fermentation process and then provide the gas to cannabis growers, who will use it to stimulate plant growth during cultivation.
+One of the pioneering pilot programs involves a mutually beneficial partnership between a Denver brewery and cannabis growers.
+The brewery will capture and store excess carbon dioxide generated during the beer fermentation.
+This captured CO2 will then be provided to cannabis cultivators, who will use it to stimulate plant growth during cultivation.

-The study described how greenhouse grow operations typically save 60-75% of the energy used per pound of flower grown in indoor facilities, and noted that out of Colorado’s more than 1,300 registered cannabis cultivators, 75% are indoor grows, which consume a total of about 300 gigawatt-hours of electricity per year.
-(1 gigawatt is equal to the power produced by 110 million LED lamps, according to the US Department of Energy).
-Currently, cannabis cultivation makes up around 0.6% of Colorado’s total electricity consumption, according to the study.
-This figure will further grow as marijuana production in the state increases by an average of 3% per month.
+The study revealed that greenhouse grow operations can save 60-75% of energy used per pound of flower compared to indoor facilities.
+In Colorado, where over 1,300 registered cannabis cultivators exist, approximately 75% of them are indoor grows, collectively consuming around 300 gigawatt-hours of electricity annually.
+(1 gigawatt equals the power produced by 110 million LED lamps, according to the US Department of Energy).

 Reducing energy costs is crucial for indoor grow facilities, where energy expenses make up a substantial portion of total operating costs.
 These initiatives are in line with HB19-1261 – the Climate Action Plan To Reduce Pollution passed by the Colorado General Assembly.
 The plan targets a 26% reduction in greenhouse gas emissions by 2025 and 50% by 2030.

 A Collective Effort in the Fight Against Climate Change

 Governor Jared Polis’s commitment to fighting climate change is evident through Colorado’s groundbreaking pilot programs.
 By leveraging beer’s excess carbon dioxide to benefit cannabis cultivation and empowering growers to optimize energy use, the state is leading the way in sustainable practices.